 LG TVs allow you to watch, stream, and listen to music from the comfort of your couch—thanks to the remote control that makes it easy to switch between channels, apps, and more.
-However, you may experience issues with the remote, such as not being able to turn off your LG TV with it.
+However, you may experience remote issues, such as being unable to turn off your LG TV.

-If the LG TV is not responding to the remote, the batteries might be dead.
-There also might be something interfering with the remote’s signal, such as other electronics or solid objects in front of the TV’s sensor.
-Changing the batteries or resetting the remote are the best ways to make it work again.
+If the LG TV does not respond to the remote, the batteries might be dead.
+The remote’s IR sensor may be blocked by objects in its path, resulting in no signal.
+Changing the batteries or resetting the remote to make it work again is best.

-Below, we’ll go over all the possible causes your LG TV remote can’t turn your device off as well as troubleshooting steps to ensure you can get your remote working again.
+Below, we’ll go over all the possible causes your LG TV remote can’t turn your device off and troubleshooting steps to ensure you can get your remote working again.

 Change the LG TV Remote’s Batteries

-- Open the back of the remote by sliding the battery door off.
+- Open the battery compartment.
+Open the back of the remote by sliding the battery door off.

-- Check if the batteries are AAA or AA.
+- Check the batteries.
+Find out if the batteries are AAA or AA.

 - Remove the old batteries and put the new ones in the correct direction.

-- Unplug the TV from the wall outlet.
+- Unplug the TV.
+Revolve the power cord from the wall outlet.

-- Wait 2-3 minutes, and then plug the TV back in.
+- Wait 2-3 minutes.
+When 3 minutes are up, plug the TV back in.

-- Try to turn the TV on and off with the remote and see if it works.
+- Turn on the TV.
+Try to turn the TV on and off with the remote and see if it works.

 Reset the LG TV Remote Control